petitnau/algoml/contracts/voting/README.md

 }
 ```

-When the `ballot` function is called, the contract and all the global state variables are initialized to the corresponding actual parameters.
+When the clause is executed, the contract is created, and all the global state variables are initialized to the corresponding actual parameters.

 ## Application

-To apply, users must opt into the contract, by invoking the `candidate` function.
+To apply, users must opt into the contract, by executing the following clause:
 ```java
 @round (glob.candidate_begin, glob.candidate_end)
 OptIn candidate() {